zzh8829/vitalik/README.md

 Some features that would be cool:
 - Command to show top x currencies
-- Command to show all stats on a currency
 - Ability to transfer currencies between addresses